 Brian, also known as B-Dogg to his colleagues and friends, is proud to support fundraising for 18Doors nationally.
 In his role as Associate Director of Development, he supports the financial aspects of 18Doors in order to break down barriers and make Jewish life inclusive for all.
 When he’s not at work, Brian can be found spending time with his wife and their two daughters, Mira and Elana.
 Brian’s favorite Jewish dish is a twist on a classic -- a Southern dry-rub brisket.

-Lindsey Silken, the editorial director at 18Doors, drives the content and voice connecting interfaith couples and families to Jewish.
+Lindsey Silken, the director of content at 18Doors, drives the content and voice connecting interfaith couples and families to Jewish.
 As the Editorial Director at 18Doors, Lindsey oversees all things digital and content-related, including as the voice behind its social media for interfaith couples and families.
 Outside of work, Lindsey is a stellar baker.
 She particularly loves making hamantaschen for Purim.
 Her whole family loves them, especially her young daughter who is obsessed with the jam filling.

 As Director of Professional Development, Tema works in partnership with Jewish professionals, educators and clergy to help them develop the skills and tools they need to fully embrace interfaith couples and families.
 Before joining 18Doors, she was a synagogue professional, most recently as membership director of a large congregation, and completed a certificate in Interfaith Families Jewish Engagement at Hebrew College where she was a fellow.
 As a diversity advocate, writer, and educator, Tema uses her skills and passion to advance conversations and change around inclusion in the Jewish community.
 Tema is also a contributing columnist for The Forward.
 In her spare time, she enjoys searching out good coffee, craft beer, and new places to dance with her friends.
 She lives in Toronto with her stubborn yet lovable shih tzu, Tashi.